 The primary attraction at the Spanish Oaks club is golf.
 But as members will tell you, the outstanding food in the club dining room ranks a close second.

 Once again in 2018, Spanish Oaks confirmed its position at the top of Austin’s luxury home communities.
-The median sales price of the 34 homes sold in Spanish Oaks last year was $1.6 million, equaling the median estimated value of the 363 homes built or under construction to date in the community.
-No other neighborhood in the Austin metro area had a median estimated home value of more than $1.1 million, according to a report released in November by Trulia, the real estate website and research company.
+The median sales price of the 34 homes sold in Spanish Oaks last year was $1.6 million, equaling the median estimated value of the 337 homes built to date in the community, according to estimates from Zillow, the real estate website and research company.
+A recent report from a Zillow subsidiary said that no other neighborhood in the Austin metro area had a median estimated home value of more than $1.1 million.

 The luxury residential community of Spanish Oaks has begun construction of its much anticipated and last golf-course frontage neighborhood, The Hillside.
 More than half of The Hillside’s 64 home sites within its 83-acre site overlook the private Spanish Oaks Golf Course and most offer panoramic Hill Country views.
 Common areas will be extensively landscaped with native plants and The Hillside’s streets, private park and walkways will reflect the best-of-the-best in Spanish Oaks.

 When you live in Spanish Oaks, we can’t guarantee that your kids will get A+ grades in school, but we can guarantee that you’ll have A+ rated schools to choose from for their education.
 Spanish Oaks is served by the Lake Travis Independent School District, which received an A+ grade and is ranked as one of the top two public school districts in the greater Austin area by Niche.com, an educational rating service.
 Spanish Oaks students are currently assigned to Lake Pointe Elementary, Lake Travis Middle School, and Lake Travis High School.
 Each of these schools has also received A+ grades from Niche.com.